-THE OHIO ART CONSERVATION CENTER: James Gwinner, one of our sculpture conservators, attended the conference on Outdoor Metallic sculpture hosted by ICOMOS France in December, 2014.
+THE OHIO ART CONSERVATION CENTER: James Gwinner, one of our sculpture conservators, attended the Outdoor Metallic sculpture conference (Métal À Ciel Ouvert) in Paris, France.
+The outdoor sculpture conference was hosted by the International Council of Monuments and Sites (ICOMOS).
 Meetings and conferences like these are very important platforms to meet other conservators, share findings and learn of any innovative techniques.

 All conservators of McKay Lodge Conservation Laboratory attend pertinent conferences to keep apprised on technologies and are often engaged as speakers at many events.

 The international sculpture conference was held in Paris Thursday, 4 December, 2014 to Saturday, 6 December, 2014

 Outdoor Metallic Sculpture from the XIXth to the Beginning of the XXth Century:

 Metallic statuary and decorations have boomed, particularly between 1800 and 1945.
 When the upper middle class came to power, towns were reorganized and public spaces were introduced.
 The renewed urban landscape now contained open spaces, fountains, sculptures and gardens.
 The sculptures often depicted allegories and symbols: great men, animals, war memorials, urban and architectural ornaments.